How to Trade with Heikin Ashi Chart Pattern?

 Heikin Ashi Candlestick

-Previously we discussed normal candlestick chart pattern in our site but today we will cover another variety of candlestick pattern that is Heikin Ashi Candlestick Chart Pattern, sometimes also referred to as Heikin Ashi (HA).
+Previously we discussed normal candlestick chart patterns on our site but today we will cover another variety of candlestick patterns which is the Heikin Ashi Candlestick Chart Pattern, sometimes also referred to as Heikin Ashi (HA).
 This pattern is less noisy than the normal candle.
 In the currency market due to its continuation, gap up and gap down come very often but in the commodity market and the stock market, this gap up-down comes regularly.
 Due to this gap, some indicator gets confused in normal candlestick.
 It includes this gap calculation in it and smoothly shows the average speed of market movements.

 Calculation and Example

-I have described earlier in our previous content that each normal candlestick consists of four main prices open, high, low, close.
-These prices are based on today’s calculation but HA candle’s OHLC information is based on previous calculation.
+I have described earlier in our previous content that each normal candlestick consists of four main prices open, high, low, and close.
+These prices are based on today’s calculation but HA candle’s OHLC information is based on previous calculations.

 Heikin Ashi Chart